conghuhu/conghuhu/GSoC 2022 Work Product Doc.md

 I will continue to participate in Dubbo mesh related contributions.
 According to [the next plan of Dubbo mesh](https://mp.weixin.qq.com/s/GF8i1fzY1I4bDSJDZh6aJQ), I will continue to participate in the development of Dubbo control plane and data plane.

-Thank you for being a part of this fantastic summer
+Thank you for being a part of this fantastic summer.

 —— Guoqing Cong